danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part4.md

 If the production request doesn't succeed, check the Heroku logs with `heroku logs --tail` for further investigation.
 ## What's Next?

 This post explained how to build a search service API using Rails and PostgreSQL with the help of the [pg-search](https://github.com/Casecommons/pg_search) gem and how to deploy it.
-Next up, see[Part 5: Search GUI](../roll-your-own-search-service-for-gatsby-part5) for how to build the search UI components of the Gatsby blog, which will tie everything in this series together.
+Next up, see [Part 5: Search GUI](../roll-your-own-search-service-for-gatsby-part5) for how to build the search UI components of the Gatsby blog, which will tie everything in this series together.